PavelKisliak/BitSerializer/README.md

 There is no mistake as JSON format supported any type (object, array, number or string) at root level.

 ### Unicode support
 Besides multiple input and output UTF-formats that BitSerializer supports, it also allows to serialize any of `std::basic_string` types, under the hood, they are transcoding to output format.
-You also free to use any string type as keys (with using `MakeAutoKeyValue()`), but remember that transcoding takes additional time and of course it is better to use string types which are natively supported by a particular archive, usually `std::string` (UTF-8).
+You also free to use any string type as keys (with using `AutoKeyValue()`), but remember that transcoding takes additional time and of course it is better to use string types which are natively supported by a particular archive, usually `std::string` (UTF-8).
 In the example below, we show how BitSerializer allows to play with string types:
 ```cpp
 class TestUnicodeClass
 {